DataDog/datadog-serverless-functions/aws/logs_monitoring/README.md

 ## Permissions

-To deploy the CloudFormation stack with the default options, you need to have the permissions below to save Datadog API key as a secret, create a S3 bucket to store the forwarder's zip (source code), and create Lambda functions (including execution roles and log groups).
+To deploy the CloudFormation Stack with the default options, you need to have the permissions below to save your Datadog API key as a secret, create a S3 bucket to store the Forwarder's code (zip file), and create Lambda functions (including execution roles and log groups).

 <details><summary>IAM Statements</summary>